Bylaws

 • ii.
 Write newsletter articles (include pictures)

 • iii.
-Write workshop proposal to promote at Fall Conference (oversee workshop)
+Write workshop proposal to promote at Annual Conference (oversee workshop)

 • v.
 Check-in with cohort (use subcommittee’s help)